amomen9/PostgreSQL/Barman/barman_2.14.md

 NFS share for storing your WAL files and PG servers archive the WALs directly to NFS share, you may need to specify 'postgres' user for Barman everywhere not Barman, or make other plans for the files and directories to be fully accessible to both Barman and postgres users.
-However f you change Barman user to postgres, some unprecedented errors might occur, for example when the Barman log (default path: /var/log/Barman/) rotates, the new log file may be granted ownership to Barman, and that way Barman logger will be denied from writing to its log file.
+However, if you change Barman user to postgres, some unprecedented errors might occur, for example, when the Barman log (default path: /var/log/Barman/) rotates, the new log file may be granted ownership to Barman, and that way Barman logger will be denied from writing to its log file.